acceval/Win-Probability/README.md

 5. win : win column name in the file.
 The name can't contain space.
 6. units : units column name in the file.
 The name can't contain space.
 7. government : government column name in the file.
 The name can't contain space.
 A flag indicatin that the transaction row belong to government.
 1 for government transaction, 0 for corporate transaction.
+8. cons : [optional] constraint of the output.
+The format is like this: "prob [<,<=,>,>=] [number]".
+At this time, the only accepted variable is "prob".
+9. margin_threshold : [optional] the tolerable deducted margin threshold to be used along with the constraint.

 ### How To Call